The dangers and side effects of contraceptives are particularly extensive in young, college-aged females.

 While some women may not like the idea of having to employ a diaphragms or cervical cap or having her partner use a condom, it at the very least has been shown not to cause any serious side effects.
 While these methods may be more tedious, they show absolutely no side effects.

-Another method which women can use to avoid pregnancy is the rhythm method, in which women track their menstrual cycles and body temperature to know which days sexual activity is more likely to end in pregnancy.
+Another method which women can use to avoid pregnancy is the rhythm method, in which women track their menstrual cycles and body temperature to know which days sexual activity is more likely to result in an unwanted pregnancy.

 This comprehensive guide covers many important aspects of women’s health and sexuality – including menopause, birth control, childbirth, sexual health, sexual orientation, gender identity, mental health and general well-being.